Last Updated on

 Stac Pollaidh is a fantastic viewpoint to lochs and summits of Coigach (south), Inverpolly Forest and monolith mountains of Assynt Scotland (north).
 It’s an easy hike with well made paths.
 This small mountain is attractive to all hikers: beginners will find it easy to hike to summit ridge and eastern summit, experienced hikers and confident scramblers will love the challenge of conquering the western summit.

-Are you thinking of visiting Stac Polly in winter?
-Check out photographs below to find out what it’s like to hike Stac Pollaidh in snow!
+Check out the wintry photographs below and find out what it’s like to hike Stac Pollaidh in snow!

 *Level of difficulty explained: 1– easy walk, mostly flat 2-easy hillwalk, good path 3-moderate, possible some steep sections 4-long hillwalk, possibly some scrambling involved, possibly pathless 5-difficult, possibly pathless, long, requires technical skills